poseidon/typhoon/docs/topics/hardware.md

 ### TFTP

 Use `dnsmasq` as a TFTP server to serve `undionly.kpxe`.
-Compiling from [source](https://github.com/ipxe/ipxe) with TLS support is recommended, but you may also download a [pre-compiled](http://boot.ipxe.org/undionly.kpxe) copy.
+Compiling from [source](https://github.com/ipxe/ipxe) with TLS support is strongly recommended.
+If you use a [pre-compiled](http://boot.ipxe.org/undionly.kpxe) copy, you must set `download_protocol = "http"` in your cluster definition (discouraged).

 ```
 sudo -i